Before you choose or change your study abroad courses, review information and requirements regarding course selection.

 - Contact your Northwestern advisers to discuss potential changes.

-- If applicable, read Northwestern policies about research, internships, and service learning abroad and discuss them with your school representative.
+- If applicable, read Northwestern policies about research and internships abroad and discuss them with your School Adviser.

 - Be aware of the way course changes (such as reducing credit hours, earning an incomplete or a grade lower than the equivalent of a C) could cause serious problems with your financial aid eligibility or URR.
 Contact your study abroad adviser to discuss these issues.